-Our work also relates to a broad literature studying human-AI interactions.\footnote{For a survey, see \cite{jackson2025behavioral}.} Within this, we are most closely related to studies that consider human beliefs about AI ability and their effects on human delegation decisions to AI. \cite{vafa2024large} show that overestimation of AI performance can lead to worse outcomes because of overdelegation.
-Similarly, \cite{he2025misperception} find that humans believe AI agent behavior is far closer to their own than it actually is, while \cite{dreyfuss2025humanlearningai} find that these beliefs update more sharply in tasks where AI performance does not conform to human expectations (e.g., by performing poorly in a ``human-easy task'').
-We contribute to this literature by examining the question of human beliefs about the performance of different types of AI agents arising from different sources of information, and by showing that the resulting misperceptions also matter for effective human-AI interaction.
+More broadly, our work is also related to the literature on human-AI interaction.\footnote{For a recent survey, see \cite{jackson2025behavioral}.} Within this literature, we are most closely related to studies examining human beliefs about AI capabilities and their effects on delegation decisions.
+For instance, \cite{vafa2024large} show that overestimation of AI performance can lead to worse outcomes because humans delegate too much.
+Similarly, \cite{he2025misperception} find that humans believe AI agents' behavior is far closer to their own than it actually is, while \cite{dreyfuss2025humanlearningai} find that these beliefs update more sharply in tasks where AI performance does not conform to human expectations (e.g., by performing poorly in a ``human-easy task'').
+We contribute to this literature by examining human subjects' beliefs about the relative performance of AI agents constructed from different information sources, and by showing that the resulting misperceptions also matter for effective human-AI interaction.